octimot/StoryToolkitAI/docs/architecture/tk-engine-boundary.md

 Tk does not read or mutate `ProcessingQueue` directly.

 Queue IDs, placeholder jobs, status changes, submission and cancellation are owned by processing and exposed through engine methods.
 Queue queries return copied queue data, excluding runtime-only fields such as task callables.

-Queue snapshot synchronization remains a release-hardening requirement.
+`ProcessingQueue` uses one re-entrant state lock because synchronized queue methods call one another.
+Shared runnable-queue, history, and worker-thread registry changes go through synchronized methods. `get_item_snapshot(...)` copies one item while holding that lock; `get_all_queue_items_snapshot(...)` filters and copies the complete result under one lock acquisition.
+Both return deeply detached values.
+The engine excludes `task_queue`, `last_task`, and `output`, then copies the public result again, so worker callables and temporary processing output do not reach Tk or CLI job snapshots.

+`job.changed` events raised during a synchronized queue operation are deferred per thread until the outermost synchronized call has released the queue lock.
+Long-running task callables execute in queue worker threads outside that lock.

 ### Search

 The engine owns live text and video search processors, preparation workers and search-session state.

 Tk stores a search ID and uses engine methods to prepare, inspect, query and close a search session.

+The session registry lock protects short lookups, identity checks, state updates, and detached status snapshots.
+Queue status reads, thread startup, corpus preparation, indexing, model loading, text/video search, and frame retrieval run outside that lock.
+This keeps `get_search(...)` responsive while third-party work is active and avoids nesting the search registry lock with the queue lock.

+Setting `preparation_active` under the lock makes duplicate concurrent prepare requests reuse one worker.
+Closing removes the session under the same lock, so requests that begin after close see an unknown session and do no work.
+Third-party work already accepted before close is allowed to finish; it is not forcibly interrupted.
+Before publishing a state update or returning a model, search result, or frame, the manager checks that the registry still contains the same session object.
+A result from a closed session, or from an older session replaced under the same ID, is discarded.

 ### Assistant